Interior proposal to limit records requests draws challenge

-WASHINGTON (AP) — The Interior Department is proposing restrictions on public records requests, drawing a challenge from a Democratic lawmaker who says the move would undermine transparency
+WASHINGTON (AP) — The Interior Department’s proposal to put restrictions on public records requests under the Freedom of Information Act is being challenged by a Democratic lawmaker, who says it would undermine government transparency.

-House Natural Resources Committee Chairman Raul Grijalva is asking for public hearings on the proposal.
-He made the request late Wednesday to acting Interior Secretary David Bernhardt.
+Arizona Democratic Rep. Raul Grijalva, chairman of the House Natural Resources Committee, objected to the changes in a letter late Wednesday to acting Interior Secretary David Bernhardt.

-The department proposal would let the agency ignore records requests under the Federal Freedom of Information Act that it determines require “an unreasonably burdensome search.”
-The agency also proposes monthly limits on records requests.
+Grijalva asked the agency, which oversees the country’s federal lands and natural resources, to hold public hearings and to extend a 30-day period for public comments on the proposed changes.
+An agency spokeswoman said the agency would respond to Grijalva’s letter “in a timely manner.”

-Grijalva is asking the agency to extend its 30-day period for public comment on the changes, and hold public hearings.
+Grijalva wrote that the proposed restrictions “would undermine government transparency and impose more burdens on Americans who are seeking information from federal agencies.”

 Most Read Nation & World Stories